zlvnt/rag-observatory/README.md

 - **Critical finding:** Automated metrics can be dangerously misleading
 - **Counter-intuitive results:** SOTA models underperformed simpler alternatives

-**Final Achievement:** 0.828 precision with cross-encoder reranking — but manual evaluation revealed only 56% actual quality.
+**Final Achievement:** 0.828 precision with cross-encoder reranking — but manual evaluation revealed only 59% actual quality.

+> ⚠️ **Disclaimer:** Company and product names (e.g., "TokoPedia") are fictional placeholders used for illustration purposes.

 ---